-The Living Pasts course is a Utrecht University course, where you get the opportunity to uncover the rich history of Utrecht yourself, using raw historical data.
+The Living Pasts course is a Utrecht University course, in which bachelor’s students get the opportunity to uncover the rich history of Utrecht, using raw historical data.

 *Registration: October 28th – November 24th, 2019.

 Engaging with fragments of the past is one thing, but how to do this at scale and translate findings into engaging, interactive media formats for the public?